Brunswick, Georgia: History

 In World War II, Brunswick served as a strategic military location.
 German U-boats threatened the coast of the southern United States, and blimps became a common sight as they patrolled the coastal areas.
 During the war, blimps from Brunswick's Naval Air Station Glynco (at the time, the largest blimp base in the world) safely escorted almost 100,000 ships without a single vessel lost to enemy submarines.

 In World War II, Brunswick boomed as over 16,000 workers of the J.A.
-Jones Construction Company produced ninety-nine Liberty ships and "Knot" ships (type C1-M ships which were designed for short coastal runs, and most often named for knots for the U.S. Maritime Commission to transport materiel to the European and Pacific theatres.
+Jones Construction Company produced ninety-nine Liberty ships and "Knot" ships (type C1-M ships) which were designed for short coastal runs, and most often named for knots for the U.S. Maritime Commission to transport materiel to the European and Pacific theatres.

 The first ship was the SS James M. Wayne (named after James Moore Wayne), whose keel was laid on July 6, 1942, and which was launched on March 13, 1943.
 The last ship was the SS Coastal Ranger, whose keel was laid on June 7, 1945, and which was launched on August 25, 1945.
 The first six ships took 305 to 331 days each to complete, but soon production ramped up and most of the remaining ships were built in about two months, bringing the average down to 89 days each.
 By November 1943, about four ships were launched per month.
 The SS William F. Jerman was completed in only 34 days in November and December 1944.
 Six ships could be under construction in slipways at one time.

+On February 23, 2020, Ahmaud Arbery, a 25-year-old black man, was murdered during a racially motivated hate crime while jogging in Satilla Shores, a neighborhood near Brunswick in Glynn County, Georgia.

 Geography

 The city of Brunswick is located in southeastern Georgia, approximately halfway between Jacksonville, Florida and Savannah.
-The city is located at the apex of the bight of the Georgia coast, the westernmost point on the Atlantic seaboard, and is naturally sheltered by two barrier islands, Jekyll and St. Simons.
+The city is located at the apex of the Georgia Bight, the westernmost point on the Atlantic seaboard, and is naturally sheltered by two barrier islands, Jekyll and St. Simons.
 The city is situated on a peninsula with the East River and the Turtle River to the west, the Brunswick River to the south, and the Mackay River with the Intracoastal Waterway to the east.
 An abundance of salt marshes separates the city from the Intracoastal Waterway, which passes between Brunswick and the barrier islands.
 The East River separates Brunswick from Andrews Island, a dredge spoil site.

 The city is the lowest in the U.S. state of Georgia, with an elevation of only 10 to 14 ft above sea level.
 According to the U.S. Census Bureau, Brunswick's land area is 83.8 km2.
 Its total area is 109.8 km2; 26.0 km2 of this is water.